 HARDWARE REQUIREMENTS

-Any modern computer will handle Gentoo Studio and professional audio, as long as it’s a multi-core processor with 16+GB of RAM.
+Any modern computer will handle decibel Linux and professional audio applications in general, as long as it’s a recent multi-core processor with 16+GB of RAM.
 You also need a hard drive with a minimum speed of 7200 RPM.
-An SSD work drive is helpful but not necessary.
+An SSD or M.2 boot/work drive is helpful – but not necessary.

 Acquire a boot medium.
 The recommended boot medium is SystemRescueCd.
-You can use any boot medium that gives you access to your hard drive, allows you to chroot and supports bash.
+You can use any boot medium that gives you access to your hard drive, allows you to chroot, supports bash, and has dialog/whiptail.

 Only the amd64 architecture is supported.
 There are no plans to include any other architectures.